perebaj/jjhandbook/work/tino.md

         Existe também o processo inverto de desvinculação: **opt-out**.
 - KYC: Know Your Customer.
 It's a process that gather some information about the customer to enable or not the access to some services.
 - TPV: Total Payment Volume.
 It's the total amount of money that is transacted in a given period.
+- LTV: Lifetime Value.
+It's the total amount of money that a customer will spend in a given period.
 - Instituicao de pagamento/FIDIC
 - Culture aspects
     - The customer is the sun